boundedcontext/bounded-context-language-sample/dql-specification.md

 You will most likely want to define many things in a context at a time.
 To save time writing statements, you can include the _in_ statement at the beginning, or at any point in a DQL file, so that it doesn't need to be included in any following statements.
 You can do this by running the following statement:

 	in context 'driving';

+# Workflows

+A workflow is a mechanism for handling communication between aggregates, contexts and domains.
+As an example, when a user/created event is generated in an accounts domain, we may also want to create that user as a shopper in the e-commerce domain.
+Workflows provide that layer of integration.

+##### Three kinds of workflow

+There are three kinds of workflows: _contextual_, _domain_, and _environmental_.

+A _contextual_ workflow handles communication between aggregates in a given context.
+When creating a contextual workflow, it is important to note that it will **only accept events from within that context**.

+A _domain_ workflow handles communication between contexts in a given domain.
+When creating a domain workflow, it is imporatant to note that it will **only accept events from within that domain**.

+An _environmental_ workflow handles communication between domains. **Any event can be used** in this kind of workflow.

+### Creating workflows

+To create a new workflow (in this case, a contextual workflow), simply run the following statement:

+	create workflow 'special-offers' in context 'shopping' for domain 'e-commerce' using environment 'release-0.8.13';

+Remember that you can run the _in_ statement at the beginning, or at any point in a DQL file.
+You can do that as follows:

+	in context 'shopping';

+	.
+	.
+	.

+	create workflow 'special-offers';

+### Renaming workflows

+If you're unhappy with the name of a workflow, you can rename it at any time with the following statement:

+	rename workflow 'special-offers' to 'apply-special-offers-to-carts';

+### Deleting workflows

+If you no longer need a workflow, you can delete it.
+There are no side-effects to deleting a workflow.

+	delete workflow 'apply-special-offers-to-carts';

+### Handling events and issuing commands in workflows

+Handling events in workflows is pretty straight-foward, you can create a handler, alter it's behaviour and delete it.

+##### Creating workflow handlers

+You can create a workflow event handler by running the following statement:

+	using environment '0.8.13';
+	for domain 'e-commerce';
+	in context 'shopping';

+	add event handler (accounts\administrating\user\event\created) to 'special-offers' as ({

+		dispatch command 'create' (id) to aggregate 'shoppers' in context 'shopping'
+			for domain 'e-commerce'
+			as (event\id)
+		;

+	});

+##### Alter workflow handlers

+You can alter a workflow event handler by running the following statement:

+	using environment '0.8.13';
+	for domain 'e-commerce';
+	in context 'shopping';

+	alter event handler (accounts\administrating\user\event\created) within 'special-offers' as ({

+		.
+		. # new command dispatcher(s)
+		.

+	});

+##### Removing workflow handlers

+You can remove a workflow event handler by running the following statement:

+	using environment '0.8.13';
+	for domain 'e-commerce';
+	in context 'shopping';

+	remove event handler (accounts\administrating\user\event\created) from 'special-offers';